-A lot of insurance companies don’t like to cover a vacant buildings or homes because they are more likely to suffer a range of risks including storms, floods, fires, theft and vandalism.
-Here’s why it’s all the more important to insure an empty property in case something goes wrong.
+A lot of insurance companies don’t like to cover vacant buildings or homes because they are more likely to suffer a range of risks including storms, floods, fires, theft, and vandalism.
+Here’s why it’s all the more important to ensure an empty property in case something goes wrong.

 This has been one of the issues for vacant building writers is the length of time a building is vacant.
 It has more potential problems or more damage because it’s likely not being checked on or taken care of, which means higher claim because it might not be discovered for a long time.
 There is also more likely to be theft or vandalism on long-term vacant buildings.